Mesh

 meshc init --template todo-api --db sqlite my_local_todo

-The SQLite Todo starter is the honest local starter: a single-node SQLite Todo API with generated package tests, local /health, actor-backed write rate limiting, and Docker packaging around meshc build ..
-It does not claim work.mpl, HTTP.clustered(...), meshc cluster, or clustered/operator proof surfaces.
+The SQLite Todo starter is the honest local-only starter: a single-node SQLite Todo API with generated package tests, local /health, actor-backed write rate limiting, and Docker packaging around meshc build ..
+It keeps SQLite single-node only and does not claim work.mpl, HTTP.clustered(...), meshc cluster, or clustered/operator proof surfaces.

 When you need the serious shared or deployable Todo starter, generate Postgres instead: